Kalmat/PyWinBox/README.md

 To install this module on your system, you can use pip:

-    pip3 install pybox
+    pip3 install pywinbox

 or

-    python3 -m pip install pybox
+    python3 -m pip install pywinbox

-Alternatively, you can download the wheel file (.whl) available in the [Download page](https://pypi.org/project/PyBox/#files) and the [dist folder](https://github.com/Kalmat/PyBox/tree/master/dist), and run this (don't forget to replace 'x.x.xx' with proper version number):
+Alternatively, you can download the wheel file (.whl) available in the [Download page](https://pypi.org/project/PyWinBox/#files) and the [dist folder](https://github.com/Kalmat/PyWinBox/tree/master/dist), and run this (don't forget to replace 'x.x.xx' with proper version number):

-    pip install PyBox-x.x.xx-py3-none-any.whl
+    pip install PyWinBox-x.x.xx-py3-none-any.whl

 You may want to add `--force-reinstall` option to be sure you are installing the right dependencies version.

 Then, you can use it on your own projects just importing it:

-    import pybox
+    import pywinbox

 ## SUPPORT <a name="support"></a>

-In case you have a problem, comments or suggestions, do not hesitate to [open issues](https://github.com/Kalmat/PyBox/issues) on the [project homepage](https://github.com/Kalmat/PyBox)
+In case you have a problem, comments or suggestions, do not hesitate to [open issues](https://github.com/Kalmat/PyWinBox/issues) on the [project homepage](https://github.com/Kalmat/PyWinBox)

 ## USING THIS CODE <a name="using"></a>

 If you want to use this code or contribute, you can either:

-* Create a fork of the [repository](https://github.com/Kalmat/PyBox), or
+* Create a fork of the [repository](https://github.com/Kalmat/PyWinBox), or
-* [Download the repository](https://github.com/Kalmat/PyBox/archive/refs/heads/master.zip), uncompress, and open it on your IDE of choice (e.g. PyCharm)
+* [Download the repository](https://github.com/Kalmat/PyWinBox/archive/refs/heads/master.zip), uncompress, and open it on your IDE of choice (e.g. PyCharm)

 Be sure you install all dependencies described on "docs/requirements.txt" by using pip